 Why?
-He’s concerned with “woke” politics in corporate boardrooms and hoping to do with the “Church of Wokeism” what The Boston Globe’s investigative Spotlight team did to the Catholic Church, as he recently told The Wall Street Journal.
+He’s concerned with “woke” politics in corporate boardrooms and hoping to do with the “Church of Wokeism” what The Boston Globe’s investigative Spotlight team did to the Catholic Church, as he told The Wall Street Journal.

 “I’m a whistleblower, not a journalist,” he added.
 “But the church analogy holds strong … In the case of my book, the child I’m concerned about is American democracy.”
 In Ramaswamy’s view, wokeism was a “lifeline” for big banks.
 “A bunch of big banks got together with a bunch of millennials, birthed woke capitalism, and then put Occupy Wall Street up for adoption,” he explained.
-“And now “big business makes money by critiquing itself.”
+“And now 'big business' makes money by critiquing itself.”

 As The Wall Street Journal reported, Ramaswamy grew up in suburban Ohio, honing his belief system as the only Hindu student at the Catholic school to which his parents transferred him after he was attacked by an “anti-achiever” classmate in public school.
-Though raised by a liberal father, Ramaswamy identified as a libertarian during high school and as a conservative while a biology student at Harvard University.
+Though raised by a liberal father, Ramaswamy identified as a libertarian during high school and as a conservative while he was a biology student at Harvard University.

 After graduating summa cum laude from Harvard and becoming a biotech investor, Ramaswamy attended Yale Law with a fellowship from Paul & Daisy Soros Fellowships for New Americans.

 In 2014, Ramaswamy founded Roivant, and in 2015, he was behind the biggest-ever U.S. biotech IPO when Roivant’s Axovant Sciences raised $360 million, according to Forbes.
 The following year, Roivant’s Myovant Sciences raised $218 million in its IPO.
 According to Celebrity Net Worth, Ramaswamy has a net worth of $500 million.